 Do Angelfish attack other fish?

 Teardrop angelfish is the smallest Angelfish variety.
 They are also known as Leopold’s angelfish, Dwarf angelfish, or Roman-nosed angelfish.
 This species can maximally grow around 5cm.
-They are native to the Amazon River.
-You have not pre-dorsal notch and black blotch on the 4th vertical bar.
+They are native to the Amazon River. they have no pre-dorsal notch and black blotch on the 4th vertical bar.
 The scientific name of this variety is Pterophyllum leopoldi.
 Some people misidentify them as P. dumerilii in the aquarium trade.
-This species is a bit aggressive than other species.
+This species is a bit more aggressive than other species.

 Are black Angelfish rare?